Dkaka/AMixedRealityTour/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+Note that our experince has two parts: a AR user and a VR user collaborating at the same (real/virtual) environment.
+At the moment we hardcoded area near Euston Tap (London, UK) for this demo.
+If you would like to try it out yourself, you will need to adapt the origin of lattitude and longtitude to your own location, see instructions below.

 ### Prerequisites
 Unity (Tested under Version 2021.3.24)
 Android Phone supporting ARCore (tested on Pixel 6)